First Timer’s Guide to Using AirbnbTravel Planning

 Airbnb is truly not as intimidating as it can seem from the outside looking in–we have met some remarkable people through this community, and gained access to neighborhoods, markets, restaurants, hikes, museums, and all kinds of other attractions that we would never have discovered without a local host to point us in the right direction.

-*Some links in this post are affiliate links.
+This first timer’s guide to using Airbnb uses affiliate links.
 If you click through a link on this post, we may earn a small commission at no extra cost to you.
 We are committed to only ever recommending products or services that we personally use and like.